Examples are based on the MLA Handbook, 8th edition.

-In addition to having a references list at the end of your paper, you must give credit to sources that you use within your paper.
-Usually the author's last name and publication date are enough for the reader to identify the complete reference in the references list.
-See the examples below for variations of this general rule.
+In addition to having a works cited list at the end of your paper, you must give credit to sources that you use within your paper.
+Usually the author’s last name and page number are enough for the reader to identify the source in the works cited.
+The citation appears in your text or at the end of a sentence.

 Works Cited